HL7/fhir-exchange-routing-ig/input/pages/specification - partway.md

 Example approaches:

-- *Intermediary's base URL followed by a path indicating the destination,* such as `fhir.example-intermediary.com/example-destination`.
+- Intermediary's base URL followed by a path indicating the destination, such as `fhir.example-intermediary.com/example-destination`.
 In this method, the destination's public FHIR service URL consists of a base URL reflecting the Inbound Gateway Intermediary's identity followed by a path segment following the base that reflects the destination's identity.
 The intermediary may then base routing on the path segment that indicates the destination.
-- *Base URL that reflects the destination's identity,* such as`fhir.example-destination.com`.
+- Base URL that reflects the destination's identity,** such as`fhir.example-destination.com`.
 In this method, the destination uses a public FHIR service base URL that reflects its own identity and, in turn, hides participation of the Inbound Gateway Intermediary it employs.
 The intermediary bases routing on the network IP address at which it receives the request (the IP to which the public URL's DNS record is mapped).
-- *Subdomain of intermediary's URL that identifies the destination,* such as `example-destination.example-intermediary.com`.
+- Subdomain of intermediary's URL that identifies the destination, such as `example-destination.example-intermediary.com`.
 In this method, the destination is represented using a subdomain of the Inbound Gateway Intermediary's URL.
 The intermediary bases routing on the network IP address to which the subdomain's DNS record is mapped.

 This guide does not prescribe a particular URL structure to be used; however, it SHALL be a valid [FHIR service base URL](https://www.hl7.org/fhir/http.html#root) that originators can use without knowledge of its individual components--as they do any other FHIR service URL

-#### Private FHIR service base URLs used in routing between intermediaries and to the actual destination server
+#### FHIR service base URLs used in routing between intermediaries and to the actual destination server

 The destination and each delegated intermediary (participating in exchange hops following the Inbound Gateway intermediary) SHALL define its own URL at which it accepts requests intended for the destination.
 Each party is free to determine the appropriate structure of the URL to meet its preferences and technical requirements, as described in the preceding section.